RyanLilleyman/BrainBloom/README.md

 # BrainBloom: An Interactive Journaling Application

 BrainBloom is a humble application meant to be a braindump for your thoughts.
-It also provides some custom ATT as well.
+It also provides some ATT as well.

 ![BrainBloom Logo](https://github.com/RyanLilleyman/BrainBloom/blob/main/banner.gif)